JeromeGohRY/Chart-Dashboard/README.md

 ### Backend (Django)

 1. **Navigate to the Django backend folder**:
-    Place the backend Django files in your chosen directory and navigate to it.
+    Navigate to the chart_api directory containing the manage.py file.

 2. **Install required Python packages**:
     Make sure you have Python 3.x and `pip` installed, then run: